Recorded in 1983.

 Recorded in 1983, Gallery of Air has been discovered by a new generation of listeners.
-Something about this music has captivated people's imaginations, and the few copies that remain from the original vinyl pressing have been purchased by vinyl enthusiasts in Alaska, Barcelona, Moscow, Glasgow, Singapore, Tokyo, Canada, Italian hill towns, Stuttgart, Paris, etc.
+Something about this music has captivated people's imaginations, and the few copies that remained from the original vinyl pressing were bought by vinyl enthusiasts in Alaska, Barcelona, Moscow, Glasgow, Singapore, Tokyo, Canada, Italian hill towns, Stuttgart, Paris, etc.

 Gallery of Air

 One can hear the years Chernicoff spent working with dancers.
 This is stately and elegant music.
 The cross-rhythms invite dancing, as instrumental lines swell and diminish in tidal fashion.

 Gallery of Air has its own peculiar soft shine, something like cave light.

 New Age Journal

 Gallery of Air is highly cerebral, decidedly non-mainstream, yet totally accessible.
 The effects of Chernicoff’s varied impulses are striking, for those who enjoy seeking out new sounds.